gkawamoto/cybermonday/README.md

 ## Overview

-Simple golang + nginx server to host Markdown files without too much complication.
+Simple golang server to host Markdown files without too much complication.
 This project was originally based on [https://github.com/russross/blackfriday](https://github.com/russross/blackfriday) (hence the name), but for the sake of simplicity and compliance, it was rewritten to use [https://gitlab.com/golang-commonmark/markdown](https://gitlab.com/golang-commonmark/markdown).

 ## Quickstart